SEN Annual Report

 - All children attend a transition session where they spend some time with their new class teacher.
 Additional visits are also arranged for children who need extra time in their new school.

-- Mrs Perry and Mrs Bruce will meet parents/carers prior to their child joining the school as appropriate.
+- Mrs Perry, Mrs Bruce or Mrs Monk will meet parents/carers prior to their child joining the school if appropriate.

-- Mrs Bruce will liaise with the SENDCOs from the other schools.
+- Mrs Bruce and/or Mrs Monk will liaise with the SENDCOs from the other schools.

 - How are the school’s resources allocated and matched to children’s special educational needs?